taptalk/interact/README.md

     config.useColor = true
     interact.start(config)

-More config options can be found in the example [console](https://github.com/taptalk/interact/blob/master/console) file.
+More options can be found in the example [console](https://github.com/taptalk/interact/blob/master/console) file.
 Internally we use Node's [REPL](https://nodejs.org/api/repl.html) module.

 ## Import and reload